 How do you stay in touch when living on the road full-time in an RV?
 What kind of internet access is best?
 Which phone plans make the most sense for a full-time RVer?
 These are some of the questions that RVers face, and there is a huge array of possible solutions available for every need and lifestyle.

 Note: This post was updated in February 2018 to report our experiences with the WeBoost Drive 4G-X RV cellular signal booster.
 Click HERE to skip to that section.

-The gurus on this topic are unquestionably Chris Dunphy and Cherie Ve Ard of Technomadia.
+The gurus on topic of mobile internet access are unquestionably Chris Dunphy and Cherie Ve Ard of Technomadia.
 They have written a fantastic book about the internet for RVers and also created an online community dedicated to mobile internet issues (more about those excellent resources here).

 Because we have taken an unconventional route with our own communications solution (as we have done with everything in our traveling lifestyle since we started 10 years ago), I thought a few notes here about what we do might be useful.

 What, No Phone?!
 How Can You DO THAT?!

 After several decades of being “on call” in our professions, bound to our customers by electronic leashes, we ditched our cell phones when we started traveling full-time in 2007.
 At first, this was a money-savings tactic, but since then it is in many ways a small act of defiance against a world that is increasingly held in electronic bondage.

 We have managed just fine without a phone all these years.
 We’ve been able to meet up with friends at appointed hours, find our way to remote and stunning locations without a GPS-enabled electronic map.
 We’ve even bought and sold large assets like our sailboat and truck, all without a phone.
 Lower on this page there are lots of details explaining how we make and receive phone calls.